Seeing without Pixels: Perception from Camera Trajectories: Results

 Due to the inherent differences between egocentric and exocentric motion, we currently train a separate \ours~for each domain under our unified framework.
 A promising avenue for future work is to build a single, unified trajectory encoder.
 This could be achieved by introducing an explicit conditional domain token that allows the unified encoder to effectively distinguish and interpret the recorder's intent across both camera perspectives.

-Finally, we present two failure modes of our investigation, as shown in Fig.~\ref{fig:failure_case}.
-The left panel reveals an intrinsic limitation of the camera trajectory signal: it struggles with subtle motion patterns (``press a button'' in this case), confuses it with the adjacent action of ``taking something from the countertop'', and inherently fails to encode specific noun semantics.
+\CR{The utility of the camera trajectory signal intrinsically depends on the correlation between camera motion and semantic content.
+While this signal is highly informative for physical activities, it is naturally weaker for fine-grained procedural tasks characterized by subtle, localized motions.
+Consequently, \ours~can struggle to distinguish actions with kinematically similar patterns and inherently lacks the capacity to encode specific noun semantics.
+We present two failure modes of our investigation, as shown in Fig.~\ref{fig:failure_case}.
+The left panel reveals that \ours~struggles with subtle motion patterns (``press a button'' in this case), confuses it with the adjacent action of ``taking something from the countertop'', and inherently fails to encode specific noun semantics.
 The right panel highlights an issue with the pose source: we observe cases where the estimator (\eg, ViPE~\cite{huang2025vipe}) mistakenly correlates object motion with camera motion.
 This failure suggests that further algorithmic development in camera pose estimation is necessary to ensure robust semantic analysis.

+Lastly, our investigation is scoped to everyday human activity videos; settings where camera motion is decoupled from content (\eg, fixed cameras) fall outside scope.}